decorative image for blog on centos vs. fedora

 There is a Gnome spin, a KDE spin, an XFCE spin, and several others, that install those desktop environments.
 There are also other images based on other concepts, like server based, IoT, CoreOS, and others.

 Fedora is also a short lifetime distribution.
 New releases are generally every six months, with a specific release being updated up to two releases behind.
-For example, Fedora 33 recently came out, so Fedora 31 is no longer being updated.
+For example, Fedora 40 recently came out, so Fedora 38 is no longer being updated.
+Sometimes repositories for the older version actually disappear, such as EPEL or RPMFusion, meaning there would be no updates available whatsoever.
+At that point you generally must update, or make sure there are adequate controls in place to protect your system from exploits.

-This means you have to update your systems to the latest major version more often.
-This has several implications.
-You can get buggy or defective software more as they are added for testing.
-You can also get bug fixes and security updates more often.
+This means you have to update your systems to the latest major version more often, which has two major implications: You can get more buggy or defective software as they are added for testing, but on the flip side, you can also get bug fixes and security updates more often.

 Back to top